 Because they cost almost nothing to create…

-That’s right, the competition is way too high too, so eBooks cost nothing to make.
+That’s right.
+In addition, the competition is way too high as well.

 - No publishing fees to pin you down.